akuz/akuz.me/notes.md

 <p class="message">
-Below you can find some of my unpublished notes, which I thought would be worth posting here, because I could not find these topics clearly covered in open publications.
+Below you can find some of my unpublished notes, which I thought would be worth posting here, since I could not find these topics clearly covered in open publications.
 </p>